 You’re about to dive into a step-by-step guide showing you how to do just that.
-We'll show you how to list your business on Google Maps and in Google Places for your city and the keywords your customers are searching for.
+We'll show you how to list your business on Google Maps in your city for the keywords your customers are searching for.

 To show you what I’m talking about, let’s take a quick look at the Google Map results for the search, “lawyer seattle”:

 See that area I highlighted in a green box?
 That’s a Google Maps search result.

 My goal in writing this guide is to show your businesses how to rank in Google Maps search results.

 Are You in the Right Place?

-If you’re a dentist, a lawyer, or you own a coffee shop, clothing boutique, or any other business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example), then this step-by-step guide was created with you in mind.
+Are you a dentist, a lawyer, or you own a coffee shop, clothing boutique, or any other business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example)?
+This step-by-step guide was created with you in mind!